lukasztecza/lightApp/README.md

     }
 }
 ```
-- Wrap in `@` to inject other class to your class constructor
+- wrap in `@` to inject other class to your class constructor
-- Wrap in `%` to inject parameter specified in `src/Config/parameters.json` or `src/Config/settings.json`
+- wrap in `%` to inject parameter specified in `src/Config/parameters.json` or `src/Config/settings.json`
 - create `/src/Controller/MyController.php` with the following content:
 ```
 <?php